 Steamers: How to buy a steamer

-You can buy a steamer for as little as £12 and as much as £100.
-Pay more and you'll get better features such as a digital timer, separate compartments and delayed start options.
+Pay a little more and you can get better features, such as a digital timer, separate compartments and delayed-start options.

 An organised cook can prepare all their food for steaming in advance, and just add the baskets to the steamer when it’s time to start cooking.